seas-computing/mark-one/examples/Layout/FlexWrapper.md

 Provides a flexible layout container for arranging child elements.
-All CSS values associated with the `flex-direction`, `justify-content` and `align-items` attributes are optionally available.
+All CSS values associated with the `flexDirection`, `justifyContent` and `alignItems` attributes are optionally available.

 In this example, two FlexWrappers are being used.
 A FlexWrapper is surrounding both the TextDisplay and the Table, with `alignItems` set to `flex-end` so that both hug the right side of the display area.
 The `gap` property is set to 'medium' to provide sufficient spacing between items.
 The second FlexWrapper is being used to arrange the 'Confirm' and 'Cancel' buttons in the second row of the Table.
 In this FlexWrapper, the `justifyContent` prop is set to 'space-evenly' while the other props use the default settings.